A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Appendix

 \paragraph{All possible permutations.} For each method without the assumption of group-wise structure, we try all possible permutations of the latent components that partition the latent components into groups.
 In general, the complexity is

 We instantiate this complexity in Fig.~\ref{fig:synthetic_rnn_permutations}.
 Then, for each random seed, we also plot the latent alignment $R^2$ for all possible permutations, demonstrating that latent components are entangled with each other and in random orders.
-For some methods, the optimal permutation can achieve the same latent $R^2$ as DisRNN.
-However, this does not invalidate our DisRNN method, because DisRNN can explicitly disentangle and assign components into groups.
+For some methods, the optimal permutation can achieve the same latent $R^2$ as FacRNN.
+However, this does not invalidate our FacRNN method, because FacRNN can explicitly factorize and assign components into groups.
 When the group specification is only moderately large, exhausting all permutations becomes intractable, which forms a theoretical limitation of baseline methods.